-Beginning with the first-time entering freshman class of the fall 2007 academic year, students entering a Virginia community college have an opportunity to receive up to \$2,000 annually upon transferring to a four-year institution.
-Students must complete a transfer associate's degree with a 3.0 grade point average and meet financial eligibility requirements.
+Students must have an associate degree with a 3.0 grade-point-average and meet financial eligibility requirements.
 The grant will be applied to tuition expenses at a four-year Virginia college or university, either public or private.
-The grant provides \$1,000 for all eligible students, with an extra \$1,000 for students who pursue undergraduate work in engineering, math, technology, teaching or science.
-To access the application, please visit the SCHEV website.
+(The grant provides \$1,000 for all eligible students, with an extra \$1,000 for students who pursue undergraduate work in engineering, mathematics, technology, nursing, teaching or science.
+An additional \$1,000 can be earned for students who transfer to Norfolk State University, Old Dominion University, Radford University, University of Virginia - College at Wise, Virginia Commonwealth University, or Virginia State University.)